stjude-rust-labs/http-cache-stream/README.md

 ## Overview

-The `http-cache-stream` crate can be used to cache responses in accordance with HTTP caching semantics.
+The `http-cache-stream` crate can be used to cache streaming responses in accordance with HTTP caching semantics.

 ### How this crate differs from [`http-cache`][http-cache]